 2019 State Training ScheduleAre you an active NAMI member and participate in support groups and education classes?
 Want to share your story?
 Want to educate and support others affected by mental health conditions?
-Become a NAMI Program Leader in 2018!
+Become a NAMI Program Leader in 2019!
 Check out our upcoming State Trainings below: NAMI Family-to-Family Teacher Training Location: Atlanta January 11 – 13, 2019 April 19 – 20, 2019

 On September 14, NAMI joined a lawsuit filed in the U.S. District Court for the District of Columbia to overturn the Administration’s recently-issued rule on short-term, limited-duration (STLD) insurance plans.
 The lead plaintiff is the Association for Community Affiliated Plans, joined by NAMI and the following organizations: AIDS United, American Psychiatric Association, Little Lobbyists, Mental Health America and National Partnership for Women & Families.